midonet/midonet/docs/neutron_translation.md

 ### DELETE

+Fetch the original 'l2_gateway_connection' object.
+Determine whether it is a VLAN L2GW or VTEP router by following the steps in CREATE of L2GATEWAY.

+For VLAN L2GW, fetch the VAB and delete the port with the VLAN ID ('segmentation_id') of 'l2_gateway_connection' assigned.
+Make sure to delete the peer port as well.

-Fetch the original l2 gateway connection data, and using its 'network_id', locate the port that was creatd based off of it, and delete it.
-Delete the remote mac entries associated with the port, the corresponding entries in the port's peering table, and the peer network port.
+For VTEP router, using 'network_id', locate the port that was created based off of it, and delete it.
+Delete the remote mac entries associated with the port, the corresponding entries in the peering table of the port, and the peer network port.

 # References